opisthokonta/kommuneendringer/README.md

 ## Version history

+- 0.1.3 (March 2025) - Some changes to in the underlying code to build the graph object from SSB data.
+This should make it easier to update the pacakge with more historical data and new changes in the future.
+  Should be no changes for the user.
 - 0.1.2 (January 2025) - Updated data from SSB (data was updated in
   September 2024).
 Results will sometimes be different from what they were in version 0.1.1, since some historical municipality